- Search The Registry

 *Carrie Thomas Jordan was born on this date in 1870.
 She was a Black educator and activist.

-In 1902, Carrie Thomas Jordan was a speaker at the Negro Young People's Christian and Educational Congress, held in Atlanta.
+In 1902, Carrie Thomas Jordan spoke at the Negro Young People's Christian and Educational Congress, held in Atlanta.
 She advocated vocational training courses for Black youth in the South to improve their employment opportunities.
 From 1923 to 1926, Jordan was a "Jeanes supervisor," mentoring and supporting rural schoolteachers in Durham, North Carolina, under the auspices of the Jeanes Foundation.

 While in Durham, she also raised money from the Rosenwald Foundation to build twelve schools for Black students in the Durham area.
 "We found many of the schoolhouses in such poor condition that they were unfit for use, and efforts were made to replace some of the worst ones with new buildings," Jordan wrote in her report on Durham's schools; she also started a county-wide commencement ceremony for black graduates.